mleik/deepnet/README.md

 - **Omnia**
   For upload of drone data to a yet to be determined location(s)

   - **SLIMM**

 - **[Kernel Virtual Machine (KVM)](https://www.linux-kvm.org/)**
   The VM layer that enable the Edge Computer to host all DeepNet Site software and SDS Control software in VMs

+## Development

+Deepnet is still in Early development, and the data structures present in this repository are subject to change.
+Examples of data transmission and data objects will be kept open source.
+We therefore encourage you to engage in its development and create pull requests or issues if you have any suggestions for the Deepnet project.

+Examples of sent JSON objects and other example scripts can be found [here](examples)